$p$-adic families of automorphic forms in the $\mu$-ordinary setting: -adic Automorphic forms and Congruences in the -ordinary setting

 \subsection{$p$-adic $u$-expansion principle and congruences}

-This section works under the assumption that $\torus(\Z_p)$ acts transitively on the connected components of $\Ig$.
+In this section, we generalize the results of \cite[Section 5]{CEFMV} to the $\mu$-ordinary setting.
+We refer to {\it loc. cit.} for more details.
+Here, we work under the assumption that $\torus(\Z_p)$ acts transitively on the connected components of $\Ig$.
 As in Hida's work, the restriction of the Igusa tower over a connected component of the $\mu$-ordinary locus is not irreducible.
 As stated, the $p$-adic $\uu$-expansion principle (like its analogue, the $q$-expansion principle) relies on the transitivity of the action of $\torus(\Z_p)$ on the set of connected components of $\Ig$.

-Here, we choose the notation $\uu$, instead of $t$, for the coordinate in local expansions at $\mu$-ordinary CM points, because it agrees with Moonen's conventions in \cite{moonen}, which plays an important role in some of the notationally heavy portions of this paper.
+We choose the notation $\uu$, instead of $t$ as in \cite{CEFMV}, for the coordinate in local expansions at $\mu$-ordinary CM points, because it agrees with Moonen's conventions in \cite{moonen}, which play an important role in some of the notationally heavy portions of this paper.

 {{\rm loc}} Following Hida, to establish an analogue of the $p$-adic $q$-expansion principle, we fix a connected component $\cS_0$ of the $\mu$-ordinary locus $\cS$, together with a marked point $x_0$ on $\cS_0$, and replace $p$-adic automorphic forms on $\cS$ with their restriction to $\cS_0$, and the Igusa tower by its pullback to $\cS_0$.
 Alternatively, one can work with many marked points on $\cS$ at once, one point on each connected component.
-In the following, by abuse of notation, we still write $\cS$ for the connected component.